Smoothie Bowl Recipe – 3 Ways

 How do you thicken a smoothie Bowl?

-Use frozen ingredients and do NOT over-blend.
+Use frozen ingredients and do not over-blend.
 Scraping down the sides and blending for short time periods is the best way to ensure that your smoothie bowl will stay thick.
 Also make sure not to add too much liquid.

 Do you put ice in a smoothie Bowl?